Kolmogorov-Arnold Chemical Reaction Neural Networks for learning pressure-dependent kinetic rate laws: Introduction

 The direct Arrhenius and mass action law encoding is the major feature of CRNNs that enables this breadth of applications, but also limits their expressivity in more complex chemical rate dependencies.
-Many combustion reactions depend on the system pressure, for example, which traditionally requires additional analytical formulations (e.g., Lindemann \cite{lindemann1922discussion} or Troe \cite{gilbert1983theory} models) or interpolations (e.g., PLOG interpolation).
-A generalized CRNN approach capable of automatically inferring the rate effects of pressure or other external factors would open the door to extended applications in combustion systems and beyond, but requires careful design.
-Direct inference of parameterized analytical forms, such as the Troe model, limits final accuracy to the assumptions present in the presumed model form, and limits algorithm application to regimes where such already-developed empirical models exist and are valid.
-PLOG-like interpolation between CRNN models is also feasible and enables learning without assumed model forms, although the logarithmic interpolation itself is an assumption on the kinetic parameter functional forms, introducing unnecessary error and limiting large-scale inference.
-A desirable representation would model these pressure effects in CRNNs with maximum interpretability and accuracy, while minimizing assumptions and simplifications.
+Many combustion reactions depend on the system pressure, for example, which traditionally requires additional analytical formulations (e.g., Lindemann \cite{lindemann1922discussion} or Troe \cite{gilbert1983theory} models) or interpolations (e.g., PLOG interpolation {or Chebyshev representations {\cite{venkatesh1997parameterization}}).
+Specific choices here have sizeable impacts on model expressivity, interpretability, and accuracy: for example, analytical formulations such as Troe or SRI provide conceptually interpretable theory-based falloff relations, yet with strict predefined mathematical formulas that do not necessarily represent real chemical behavior, for example in multi-well reactions.
+PLOG interpolations, meanwhile, retain physics-based Arrhenius formulas for the temperature dependnece and linearly interpolate in pressure, retaining temperature interpretation but abstracting the pressure dependence and potentially losing fidelity due to the log-linear interpolant.
+Chebyshev polynomials discard all presumed physics-based functions in favor of black-box fitting of the rate constant as a function of temperature and pressure, providing high accuracy and arbitrary curvature at a cost of little to zero interpretation of the learned expansion coefficients.} Further, mixture rules governing the combined effects of multiple colliders add additional complexity to the governing equations yet are a key source of uncertainty in state-of-the-art models \cite{singal2024implementation, burke2017evaluating, lei2020mixture}.
+A generalized CRNN approach capable of automatically inferring the rate effects of pressure, mixed bath gases, and other external effects would open the door to extended applications in combustion systems and beyond, but {clearly requires careful design in such a complex landscape of existing techniques and their tradeoffs}.
+One such option might involve the direct inference of parameterized empirical forms, such as the Troe model.
+Such an approach might involve updating the connections and activations within the CRNN to add the relevant model form with high-pressure, low-pressure, and falloff parameters.
+However, this approach would limit the final accuracy to the assumptions present in the presumed model form, and limit algorithm application to regimes where such already-developed empirical models exist and are valid.
+PLOG-like interpolation between CRNN models is also feasible and enables learning without assumed model forms, although the logarithmic interpolation itself is an assumption on the pressure variation of the kinetic rates, introducing unnecessary error and limiting large-scale inference in an otherwise fully generalizable approach. {Of course, similarly to the Chebyshev polynomial approach, a standard MLP or PINN {\cite{raissi_physics-informed_2019}} solved via Neural ODEs {\cite{chen_neural_2019}} could represent the entire k(T, P) profile, but would provide zero interpretability or grounding in physical laws.} Thus, a desirable CRNN augmentation to capture pressure and mixture effects would retain the interpretability and accuracy of the underlying CRNN approach's kinetic dependence on temperature, while minimizing or eliminating the assumptions and simplifications present in standard pressure-based modeling approaches.